aaiken1/fin-data-analysis-text/_sources/chapters/2_2_git.md

 After you've done some work and followed the git steps to **synch** (or **push**) your files, you'll see them appear in your repository.
 ```

-I'll be able to see you committing and pushing files to your repositories, since the assignment repositories live in the elon-fin-data Git Classroom.
+I'll be able to see you committing and pushing files to your repositories, since the **assignment repositories live in the elon-fin-data Git Classroom**.

 ```{figure} ../images/22-what-i-see.png
 ---